Next Steps: Accepted Students

 American Indian students are encouraged to consider application for the Shakopee Mdewakanton Sioux Community Endowed Scholarship:

 The Health Insurance Portability and Accountability Act (HIPAA) and Security Awareness Training are required.
-Courses you are required to complete are listed below.
-You must complete by August 1, 2020.
+The courses you are required to complete are listed below.
+You must complete training by August 1, 2023.
 All students can enter this training through the University's Training Hub system.
 Once in the system, you can use the search function to find the two courses below.
 If you need an alternative format for training materials, please contact the Privacy & Security Office at (612) 624-7447.
 For technical help with training, please call (218) 726-8847 or (612) 301-HELP.

 HIP019 - HIPAA Training

 ISA101 - University Information Security Awareness Training

-Instructions: By August 1, 2020, you must complete several required immunizations.
+By August 1, 2023, you must complete several required immunizations.
 In accordance with Academic Health Center policy, all medical students are required to have current immunizations and/or tests (blood titres, x-rays, etc.) as a condition of enrollment.
 Your healthcare provider must verify that you have completed a two-step Tuberculin Skin Test (TST), and the following immunizations or history of the disease: Measles/Mumps/Rubella, Hepatitis B, Varicella, and Tetanus/Diptheria/Pertussis (Tdap).
 NOTE: The Hepatitis B series takes 4 to 6 months to complete, so it is absolutely critical to begin the HepB series right away, if not already completed.
 You are also strongly encouraged to have a completed Polio series (3 doses), an annual Influenza vaccine, and the H1N1 vaccine.

 Students who do not comply with this requirement will not be allowed to see patients and will likely encounter registration and financial aid issues.
 If you are unable to complete the immunization requirements or if you have any questions or concerns, please contact Shawn Evenson at firstname.lastname@example.org or by phone at (218) 726-8873.